- Office: JRH 018

 Dr. Saha is on the Core Planning Team implementing and evaluating an U.S. EPA grant to host the8th National Conference on Tribal Environmental Management (NCTEM) to be held in Billings, MT, in June 2008.
 The planning involves outreach to tribal environmental managers, environmental professionals, activists, academics, and others.
 Dr. Saha also speaks and consults on a various tribal environmental issues throughout Montana.

-Ongoing & Recent Graduate Student Research
+Current & Recent Graduate Student Research

 Field of Study

-Environmental Justice; Environmental Health; Tribal Environmental Issues; Environmental Policy; Policy Analysis; Community Based Participatory Research; Municipal and Campus Sustainability; Climate and Energy Policy
+Environmental Justice; Environmental Health; Tribal Environmental Issues; Environmental Policy; Policy Analysis; Community Based Participatory Research; Municipal and Campus Sustainability; Climate and Energy Policy.

 Affiliated Faculty, University of Montana, School of Public and Community Health Sciences